 For further information visit: www.dwp.gov.uk/policy/welfare-reform/universal-credit/

 ‘The Blue Badge Scheme’ provides on-street parking concessions for disabled people in the UK.
-As an individual and/or family affected by Niemann-Pick disease you may be eligible if you receive the higher rate component of disability living allowance.
+As an individual and/or family affected by Niemann-Pick disease (ASMD or NPC), you may be eligible if you receive the higher rate component of disability living allowance.

 The badge can also be used in a number of European countries, in accordance with the European Union – which can lessen the typical struggles that can sometimes come with travel.